Finding Father

 “He’ll manage.”

-“He will, because I’m going to take him.”
+“He will because I’m going to take him.”
 The church doors creaked as Uncle William leaned into their massive frame.
 “C’mon, Tommy, let’s go home.”

-Tommy’s dandelion scattered further.
+Tommy’s dandelion scattered farther.
 Some of the seed parachutes crushed underfoot as he and his new “father” exited.
 Having been abandoned by his birth father without so much as an apology and knowing his stepmother rejected him outright, could he trust Uncle William, whom he’d only seen at an occasional family gathering?

 As Tommy clasped the hand of the one who held his future, his dandelion broke in two.
-Dropping the stem, he let go of everything he held dear, including his relationship with his birthfather.
+Dropping the stem, he let go of everything he held dear, including his relationship with his birth father.

 Uncle William opened the car door.
 Tommy stepped in.